henriquefsa98/TypeSafeNeuralNetwork/README.md

 # TypeSafeNeuralNetwork

-A Type Safe neural network developted using Haskell, with it's Layers dimensions typed, and Activations functions inserted on the structure!
+A Type Safe neural network developted using Haskell, with it's Layers dimensions typed, and Activation functions inserted on the structure!

 This is a Graduation Project in Computing, made by Henrique Fantato, advised by Professors PhD.
 Emilio Francesquini and PhD Fabricio Olivetti.

-This project motivation is developing a functional programming code in Haskell, applying Type-Driven development concepts, with the objective of creating a Type-Safe Neural Network, utilizing the HMatrix lib to provide and optimize Linear algebra calculations and Typed Structure.
+This project's motivation is developing a functional programming code in Haskell, applying Type-Driven development concepts, with the objective of creating a Type-Safe Neural Network, utilizing the HMatrix lib to provide and optimize Linear algebra calculations and Typed Structure.
-All of this to avoid constructions errors, that lead to calculations errors and could break all the execution of the neural network.
+All of this to avoid constructions errors, that lead to calculation errors and could break all the execution of the neural network.

 This repository contains a library for building and training typed neural networks.
-It provides functionality for defining network architectures, training the networks using backpropagation, and applying the trained networks for inference tasks.
+It provides functionalities for defining network architectures, training the networks using backpropagation, and applying the trained networks for inference tasks.

 ## Features